integralfx/MemTestHelper/README.md

 ## Error Messages
 ### Amount of RAM must be at most X
 HCI MemTest only (reliably) allows 2048MB per instance.
 If you have a CPU with 4 threads, then that means you can only test up to 8192MB using 4 threads.
 To get around this, you can increase the number of threads and hence the number of HCI MemTest instances.

-## To do
-* Add an option to automatically resize coverage and error info list depending on the number of threads
-* Add saving/loading of settings to a config file